6 Ways to Have a Debt-Free Retirement

 - Use home equity to pay off debt

-- It might sound crazy, but you can use credit cards to pay off credit card debt
+- Use credit cards to pay off credit card debt

 5. Seek Financial Advice Early